0xSpaceShard/starknet-devnet/README.md

 ```

 Currently, dumping produces a list of received transactions that is stored on disk.
 Conversely, loading is implemented as the re-execution of transactions from a dump.
+This means that timestamps of `StarknetBlock` will be different.

 ### Cross-version disclaimer